ryLAn3404/G3yOdji2Y/4qh/r60L/8UuL/ioipjt/cloud-native-adoption_yMf4_1747878611.log.md

 ### Acceptance Criteria for Contributions
 Reviewers - Any contributor of respective repository
 - Everyone in the community is able to and encouraged to do PR reviews.
-- A minimum of 3 community approvals, from at least 2 different companies, are required before a PR can be merged.

 Thank you for your participation.
 We appreciate your help and look forward to collaborating with you!